aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 ### Create GitOps configuration repo

 If you have an existing repo you can set that as your repository name in the configuration.
-If you specify a repo in your `GitOpsConfig` which does not exist EKS Anywhere will create it for you.
+If you specify a repo in your `FluxConfig` which does not exist EKS Anywhere will create it for you.
 If you would like to create a new repo you can [click here](https://github.new) to create a new repo.

 If your repository contains multiple cluster specification files, store them in sub-folders and specify the [configuration path]({{< relref "../../reference/clusterspec/gitops/#__clusterconfigpath__-optional" >}}) in your cluster specification.